What’s required to apply?

 Each degree program has an admissions committee made up of faculty from that program.
 This committee will review portfolios, essays, and application materials.

 How important is the portfolio in the application process?

 The portfolio is one of the most important components of your application.
 Please take your time in submitting a thoughtful, well-prepared portfolio.

 Yes, students are able to obtain a minor or a simultaneous second major in colleges across the university.
 To double-major, students should begin in their first-choice major, and once they have acquired 30 credit hours at UT (sophomore year), they can then apply to the program of their desired “second” or simultaneous major.
 Students must have a competitive GPA, and it is entirely at the discretion of the other college/school within the university to admit students into their program.
 The University of Texas at Austin offers numerous opportunities for students to enhance their educational experience.
 We encourage you to explore the Minors & Certificates page to learn about academic opportunities beyond your major.

 I want to tour the department.
 How can I arrange that?

 We encourage prospective applicants to visit campus and our department to get a sense of our programs, student body, and the work/projects that our students are producing and are part of.
 Information Sessions and Tours are held regularly.
 Please review the Plan a Visit page for more information.

 See the Maps & Parking page for more information.

 Does the department offer scholarships?

-See the Tuition & Financial Aid page for information about undergraduate costs, as well as scholarships and other options for financial support.
+See the Tuition & Scholarships page for information about undergraduate costs, as well as scholarships and other options for financial support.